iainctduncan/scheme-for-max-docs/docs/_sources/overview.rst.txt

 * s4m - The embedded interpreter
 * s4m.repl - A patcher for making a terminal REPL in Max
 * s4m.help - An extensive help file demoing all features with sample source code

-If you'd like to see a demo of Scheme For Max in action, there are videos on the `Computer Music Tools <https://www.youtube.com/channel/UC6ftX7yuEi5uUFkRVJbJyWA>`_ channel on YouTube.

 Development is tracked on GitHub at `github.com/iainctduncan/scheme-for-max <https://github.com/iainctduncan/scheme-for-max>`_